 Why this nifty little thriller is so forgotten and nowhere to be found today is a mystery.
 It's really a rather intriguing, if sometimes uneven, attempt at mixing Hitchcockian suspense with the kind of supernatural theater of the macabre one might associate with an old episode of Night Gallery.
-Prior to its release in theaters, Universal Studios generated considerable public interest with TV ads that prominently featured footage of a little old lady in a runaway wheelchair careening helplessly towards traffic (backwards yet!) down a particularly precipitous slope of one of San Francisco's many hills.
-As a San Francisco resident at at the time, these commercials made Eye of the Cat the must-see movie of the summer of '69 as far as I was concerned.
+Prior to its release in theaters, Universal Studios generated considerable public interest with TV ads which prominently featured a scene depicting a little old lady in a runaway wheelchair careening helplessly towards traffic (backwards yet!) down a particularly precipitous slope of one of San Francisco's many hills.
+As a San Francisco resident at the time, these commercials made Eye of the Cat the must-see movie of the summer of '69 as far as I was concerned.

 |This scene, which owes more than a little to Hitchcock, is enough to make Eye of the Cat a must-see.|

 To clarify, said “little old lady” is three-time Oscar-nominee Eleanor Parker, who was just 46 at the time.
 Although unfamiliar to me then, Parker, this being just four years after her glamorous turn as the Baroness inThe Sound of Music, was another talented actress "of a certain age" (a la Jennifer Jones, Joan Crawford, Lana Turner, Bette Davis, and Tallulah Bankhead) who found herself prematurely relegated to “horror hag” roles in youth-centric '60s thrillers that took as a given audiences finding women over the age of 30 to be as grotesque as Hollywood apparently did.